 Is an air fryer dishwasher safe?

 These days most air fryer brands say that their products are dishwasher safe.
-Of course, we are only talking about the cooking compartment and it’s related accessories.
-Don’t put the whole unit in the dishwasher!
+Of course, we are only talking about the cooking compartment and its related accessories being the dishwasher safe parts 🙂 Don’t put the whole unit in the dishwasher!
 Just want to put that out there before someone blames me for ruining their air fryer!
+Even for the newer air fryer oven, the racks, baking tray, crumb trays and removable accessories (sometimes even the removable door) are often dishwasher safe.

 We can do a quick audit of the main air fryer brands, to see if they claim their air fryers as dishwasher safe.
 Of course these are general comments made by brand, we still recommend checking for your exact model of air fryer.
 And, if your brand is not mentioned, simply contact the manufacturer and ask them directly.